2024–2025 North Atlantic Right Whale Mother and Calf Pairs

 Throughout the calving season, right whale researchers manage a detailed list of mom and calf pairs with biographical information that includes photographs, lineage, where the whales were last seen, how they were named, and the challenges each whale has faced.
 This data comes from the North Atlantic Right Whale Catalog, which is maintained by researchers with the Aquarium.

 Calving season ends as the whales move back north for the spring and summer.
-So far this season, three new mother and calf pairs have been spotted.
+So far this season, five new mother and calf pairs have been spotted.

 Meet this year’s mother and calf pairs below, and learn more about what you can do to help protect right whales here.